microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/unifiedrbacresourceaction-get.md

 ## Examples

-The following example gets the action with the identifier `microsoft.insights-programs-update-patch` for the directory resource namespace with the identifier of `microsoft.insights`.
+The following example gets the action with the identifier `microsoft.directory-accessReviews-allProperties-read-get` for the resource namespace with the identifier of `microsoft.directory`.

 ### Request
 <!-- {